Topics The 8th Regulatory Affairs Committee Symposium" held

 First, in the discussion on the improvement of the review process, the applicant side presented the difficulties encountered when inquiries requiring important decisions on efficacy and package inserts are issued after the expert consultation, as well as suggestions for improvement, such as bringing forward the expert consultation and methods to grasp the discussions at the expert consultation earlier.
 In response, PMDA, while showing a certain understanding of the applicant's opinion, explained the risks of holding the expert consultation early and the cases in which it was difficult to coordinate with the expert committee members.
 However, the PMDA has been discussing important inquiries at an early stage of the review process, indicating that the applicant and the review team have a common understanding of the issues involved in the review process.

-Next, in the discussion on the goal of the initial meeting, many respondents said that the initial meeting is effective to deepen the understanding of the review policy and the applicant's arguments, while others said that it may not be necessary if the review issues are sorted out in the pre-application consultation, or that the PMDA's decision not to conduct the meeting is a relief for the applicant because it leads to the prospect of approval.
+Next, in the discussion on the goal of the initial interview, while many respondents agreed that the initial interview is effective to deepen the understanding of the review policy and the applicant's arguments, others felt that it is not necessary if the review issues are sorted out in the pre-application consultation, and that the PMDA's decision not to conduct the interview is a relief for the applicant because it leads to the prospect of approval.
 On the other hand, there was an opinion that it is not necessary if the issues for review are sorted out in the pre-application consultation.

-In the third discussion regarding the consultation record, it was explained that PMDA mainly summarizes its views on the consultation items as the record, and that the contents of the discussion on the day, especially advice based on assumptions and suppositions, are not recorded, taking into consideration the possibility that they may be affected by future changes in the environment.
+In the third discussion on the consultation record, it was explained that PMDA mainly summarizes its views on the consultation items as the record, and that the contents of the discussion on the day, especially advice based on assumptions and suppositions, are not recorded, considering the possibility that they may be affected by changes in the environment in the future.
 The consultants expressed their opinions on the importance of consultation records, especially in global development, and their request for advice in case of non-acceptance, and it became clear that when using consultation records strategically, it is necessary to fully consider how to assemble consultation items and how to conduct discussions on the day, etc., taking into account the background of the record preparation.
 It became clear that the way the consultation items are assembled and the way the discussions are conducted on the day of the consultation need to be carefully considered.

 Group discussion and exchange of opinions

-This was the 8th symposium held by the Pharmaceutical Affairs Committee, and a variety of topics have been discussed.
+This was the 8th symposium held by the Regulatory Affairs Committee, and a variety of topics have been discussed.
 This year's symposium took the form of interactive group discussions with PMDA staff, and many participants and PMDA have commented that the discussions were extremely meaningful.
-As long as there are issues to be considered in light of development trends and regulations, the Pharmaceutical Affairs Committee will continue to contribute to the promotion of new drug development by each company through symposiums such as this one, and in turn, contribute to providing effective and safe new drugs to patients as quickly as possible.
+The Regulatory Affairs Committee will continue to contribute to the promotion of new drug development by each company through symposiums such as this one, as long as there are issues to be considered in light of development trends and regulations, and in turn, contribute to providing effective and safe new drugs to patients as quickly as possible.